learn-co-curriculum/phase-4-using-databases-with-render/README.md

 instance][multiple dbs].
 We can't do this from the Render dashboard so we'll use PSQL, this time by running a SQL command.

-To create a database for a particular app, run the `CREATE DATABASE` SQL
+To create a database for a particular app, execute the `PSQL Command` to open the interactive terminal (if it isn't open already), then run the `CREATE DATABASE` SQL command:
-command:

 ```sql
 CREATE DATABASE database_name;